Little Arthur Creek

 Little Arthur Creek, historically San Antonio Creek, is a 6.1 mi east/southeastward-flowing stream originating just west of the crest of the Santa Cruz Mountains.
 It joins Uvas Creek about 4 mi west of Gilroy, California, Santa Clara County, California.
 Uvas Creek is, in turn, tributary to the Pajaro River and thence to Monterey Bay and the Pacific Ocean.

 History

 Little Arthur Creek was named for a little boy who loved fishing in the creek before 1900, however his surname remains unknown.
 In 1863 Charles and Annis Sanders homesteaded the upper Little Arthur Creek watershed and in 1891 built a 20 guest room Victorian hotel called Redwood Retreat.
 The Redwood Retreat Road follows the stream up to Fernwood Cellars, a winery built on the Redwood Retreat land.

 Watershed and course

-Little Arthur Creek originates west of the crest of the southern Santa Cruz Mountains, aka Sierra Azul.
+Little Arthur Creek originates west of the crest of the southern Santa Cruz Mountains, Sierra Azul.
 It flows 6.1 mi east/southeast to join Uvas Creek about 4 mi downstream from Uvas Reservoir.